Maxwell Farms Regional Park

 Help us realize this vision!

+Sonoma County Regional Parks has updated the master plan for Maxwell Farms Regional Park, a community park in the Springs area of Sonoma Valley, adjacent to the City of Sonoma.
 When complete, the enhanced Maxwell Farms Park will include two baseball diamonds, soccer fields, an off-leash dog park, tennis and pickleball courts, sand volleyball courts, a children’s play area, enhanced skatepark, bicycle pump track, photovoltaic array and nature trails.

 Phase 1 and Phase 2 Updates:

-Phase 1 construction is wrapping up, including a soccer/lacrosse field, baseball field, EV charging stations, restrooms and concession stand.
 We are now raising funds for Phase 2, which includes a re-envisioned skatepark, a set of four pickleball courts and a bicycle pump track, a popular new looped circuit of banked corners and smooth rollers where riders are powered by their own momentum without pedaling.

 Skateparks and pump tracks are valuable park features, particularly for teens and young adults who are looking for a healthy outlet in local parks.
 These activities provide a positive, creative form of exercise and fill a void for teens who are not attracted to team sports.
 Skateboarding and cycling teach empowerment and determination and create a sense of community and responsibility.